Skip to main content

 • replayability

-• “This replayability is one of its strongest aspects, as each nation offers a completely different playstyle, roster, and strategic dilemma.”
+• “This replayability is one of the game's strongest aspects, as each nation offers a completely different playstyle, roster, and strategic dilemmas.”

 • “What's supposed to be a significant addition of replayability turns out to be something that you can only acquire after another 70+ hours of the same, grueling campaign.”